-- a. initiate or receive proposals for amending or revising the Faculty Handbook as described in Section 2.16; - b. process proposed Faculty Handbook changes through the Faculty Senate and the provost, who will notify the Presidents of the College/University and secure acceptance, rejection, or proposed amendments to the proposals in accordance with the procedures described in Section 2.16.3; - c. petition for emergency changes in the Faculty Handbook by following procedures in Section 2.16.4; - d. assist in the interpretation of particular passages in the Faculty Handbook; - e. initiate or receive charges of Faculty Handbook violations, and when necessary, implement procedures for action, including filing a grievance according to procedures in Section 4.1.
-When the Faculty Handbook and Elections Committee initiates a grievance, the Senate Executive Committee shall perform all of the functions normally assigned to the Faculty Handbook and Elections Committee under the grievance procedure, including ruling on whether the alleged violation is grievable and appointing the ad hoc grievance committee. - f. oversee the preliminary steps of each grievance as described in Section 4.1.5 (except when the Faculty Handbook and Elections Committee is a party to the grievance) and report annually to the Faculty Senate about all faculty grievances filed, as described in Section 4.1.10 11.2; - g. act as an oversight committee for Faculty Handbook issues; - h. establish faculty committee membership of standing and ad hoc committees by: - 1. maintaining an up-to-date record of committee membership; - 2. surveying faculty to learn on which committees individual members prefer to serve; - scheduling and supervising faculty elections;
+- a. initiate or receive proposals for amending or revising the Faculty Handbook as described in Section 2.16: - b. process proposed Faculty Handbook changes through the Joint Faculty Assembly and the Provost for Academic Affairs, who will notify the Presidents of the College/University and secure acceptance, rejection, or proposed amendments to the proposals in accordance with the procedures described in Section 2.16.3; - c. petition for emergency changes in the Faculty Handbook by following procedures in Section 2.16.4; - d. assist in the interpretation of particular passages in the Faculty Handbook; - e. initiate or receive charges of Faculty Handbook violations, and when necessary, implement procedures for action, including filing a grievance according to procedures in Section 4.1.
+When the Faculty Handbook and Elections Committee initiates a grievance, the Faculty Governance Committee shall perform all of the functions normally assigned to the Faculty Handbook and Elections Committee under the grievance procedure, including ruling on whether the alleged violation is grievable and appointing the ad hoc grievance committee. - f. oversee the preliminary steps of each grievance as described in Section 4.1.5 (except when the Faculty Handbook and Elections Committee is a party to the grievance) and report annually to the Assembly about all faculty grievances filed, as described in Section 4.1.10 11.2; - g. act as an oversight committee for Faculty Handbook issues; - h. establish faculty committee membership of standing and ad hoc committees by: - 1. maintaining an up-to-date record of committee membership; - surveying faculty to learn on which committees individual members prefer to serve: - 3. scheduling and supervising faculty elections;

-- 4. provides information on faculty members eligible for appointment by the Senate Executive Committee as faculty representatives to the designated committees of the SJU Board of Trustees and the CSB Board of Trustees; - 5. consulting with the administration on the appointment of faculty members to administrative committees. - i. communicate with the appropriate faculty committees as deemed necessary; and - j. initiate whatever action is necessary to fulfill its duties and responsibilities.
+- 4. provides information on faculty members eligible for appointment by the Faculty Governance Committee as faculty representatives to the designated committees of the SJU Board of Regents and the CSB Board of Trustees; - 5. consulting with the administration on the appointment of faculty members to administrative committees. - i. communicate with the appropriate faculty committees as deemed necessary; and - j. initiate whatever action is necessary to fulfill its duties and responsibilities.

-5.3.10 Faculty Compensation and Benefits Committee
+5.3.9 Faculty Compensation and Benefits Committee

 The Faculty Compensation and Benefits Committee formulates recommendations on compensation issues.
-The committee serves in an advisory capacity to the provost in the budgeting process as it relates to compensation.
+The committee serves in an advisory capacity to the Provost for Academic Affairs in the budgeting process as it relates to compensation.